 Nutrition

 ©No Spoon Necessary.
 All images and content are under copyright protection.
 Please do not use any images without prior permission.
-Please do not use any images without prior permission.
+Kindly do not use any images without prior permission.
 If you want to reference this recipe, please do so by linking directly to this post.

 So.. we can’t use frozen tortellini?